 Making the switch to using a programmable thermostat can result in amazing energy savings but there’s a catch…you actually have to program it and program it correctly.
 Pay attention to the times that your family is up and at home.
 Those are the times your thermostat should be set a little lower.
 If you are going to be gone at length or for when you are asleep, you can set the thermostat a few degrees higher.
 These little changes can save you upwards of 15% on energy costs a year.
-See our recent post, “Are You Using Your Thermostat Efficiently?” for more tips and tricks from the HVAC experts at Lawes.
+See our recent post, “Are You Using Your Thermostat Efficiently?”, by clicking here. for more tips and tricks from the HVAC experts at Lawes.

 Central air conditioning is one of the great conveniences today, but it can also be a very costly convenience if it’s not maintained properly.
 Ensure you have the proper HVAC size unit for the size of your home and then take care of it.
 Follow our quick tips to make your HVAC last longer in our recent post.